Fix-It Tech Events

 Bringing people together through education and technology

-The Fix-It Tech program continues in 2017, thanks to the support of dedicated volunteers and community partners!
+The Fix-It Tech program continues thanks to the support of dedicated volunteers and community partners!
 The program has transitioned from the City IT Department to be led by volunteers.
 You can still find upcoming event details and program history below.

 Connect on Facebook

-Location ideas for 2017?
+Event location ideas?
 Contact the Fix-It Tech core team to discuss opportunities.

 Fix-It Tech is a free community technology education event providing computer repair, education and resources.